-A building permit is an official approval to proceed with a construction project.
-It is intended to ensure that the project plans comply with local standards for land use, zoning, and construction.
-These standards are intended to ensure the safety of current and future owners and occupants and enforcement of zoning and land use policies.
+A building permit is an official approval issued by the local government agency that allows you or your contractor to proceed with a construction or remodeling project on your property.
+It is intended to ensure that the project plans to comply with local standards for land use, zoning, and construction.
+These standards are intended to ensure the safety of current and future owners and occupants and to provide enforcement of zoning and land-use policies.

-Specific issues that the building permit process may address include structural integrity, zoning, sanitation, water and sewer lines, fire resistance and electrical service.
+Specific issues that the building permit process may address include structural integrity of the framing work, zoning, sanitation, water, and sewer lines, fire protection, and electrical service.

-For example, if and when you try to sell your house, the buyers’ inspection may uncover remodeling or additions that were not properly permitted and may not be completely up to code.
-This can prevent you from selling the house, and may require that you undo the previous work and start again—this time with a permit.
+- If and when you try to sell your house, the buyers’ inspection may uncover remodeling or additions that were done without proper permits and which may not be completely up to code.
+This can prevent you from selling the house and may require that you undo the previous work and start again—this time with a permit.

 - In the event of a fire, structural collapse, or major plumbing problem, if it is discovered the mishap is the result of work that was done without the benefit of permit or inspections, it's possible your homeowner's damage and liability policy may decline to cover the damage.